Leven Brown: 2015 Mid Atlantic Gran Canaria - Barbados Expedition - speed record attempt - boat Avalon

 2015 - The Trade Winds Route, Puerto Mogan, Gran Canaria to Port St Charles, Barbados, 3000 miles.
 Leven Brown Skippered Ocean Rowing racing boat Avalon again, with a crew of eight.
 Six men and two women including Thato Mabelane who became the first African woman to row an ocean.
 It was the most international crew Brown had Skippered containing five nationalities including South Africa, Brazilian, Irish, English, and Scots.
 The crossing was marred by steering failure again within the first 24 hours but they managed to manually steer for the entire course.
 The boat's rudder was attacked by a great white shark estimated to be 4 – 5 m in length.
 There was little damage.
 The Voyage took 43days 12hours 55 mins.
 In the final approach the Avalon was blown out to sea by gale force winds 2 miles from Port St Charles, Barbados and was towed into calmer waters to finish.
 The crew rowed circa 3250 miles.
 Leven Brown became only the second man in history to cross two different oceans in a rowing boat within a year - the first being his great friend, fellow rower and teammate Livar Nysted - Brown did the Indian Ocean In June 2014 and the Atlantic in January 2015.
 Brown again supported the 'Save the Elephants' charity.

+2016 Partial Atlantic Crossing

+Brown was called to join one of his friends, Steve Murphy, who was in trouble during the Atlantic Rowing Race La Gomera to English Harbour, Antigua, 3000 miles.
+He joined 34 days into the voyage approximately 300 miles into the race.